 A Day in the Life of a Bible Teacher

-The number one priority is to prepare my own heart and mind.
-I seek God in prayer and Word while asking his Holy Spirit to work within me.
-I simply cannot approach the work I do rightly if my own heart is not where I can best be used.
-It’s God’s work I seek to be a part of and it’s only because of his kindness that I am allowed to participate.
-I am at the mercy of God’s Spirit because ultimately, He accomplishes the work.
-Only when this groundwork is laid, can I begin to follow the practical steps in my preparation.
+I seek to be a part of God’s work, and it’s only because of his kindness that I am allowed to participate.
+I am at the mercy of God’s Spirit because He ultimately accomplishes the work.
+Only when this groundwork is laid can I begin to follow the practical steps in my preparation.

 I’m old school.

 For the most part, I’m old school.
-I use three ring binders storing lesson notes, handouts, and additional helps pertinent to each lesson.
-I find that using the binders helps with organization, compartmentalizing my thoughts in the prep time for each class, and provides ease in presentation of my lesson content.
-My preference is to use the Calibri 14 font with the text double spaced.
-Most times, the printed lessons work best for me but I have been known to read commentary from my Logos software while using their app on my phone.
+I use three-ring binders storing lesson notes, handouts, and additional help pertinent to each lesson.
+Using the binders helps with organization, compartmentalizing my thoughts in the prep time for each class, and provides an accessible presentation of my lesson content.
+I prefer using the Calibri 14 font with the text double-spaced.
+Most times, the printed lessons work best for me, but I have been known to read commentary from my Logos software while using their app on my phone.

 I make use of digital resources.

-I enjoy having my tangible books but my Logos Bible software is a game changer when it comes to resources.
-I have been able to build my library in a short period of time due to their free book offerings each month, as well as savings on many digital books versus those in print.
-I can also easily copy/paste to my lessons with the source credits automatically included.
-I consult a variety of commentaries after working through the passage for the Wednesday night Bible study, systematic and historical theologies for the theology class, and books on Bible interpretation for the workshops.
+After working through the passage for the Wednesday night Bible study, I consult various commentaries, systematic and historical theologies for the theology class, and books on Bible interpretation for the workshops.
 In addition, I can utilize the workflow section on Logos when preparing for counseling days.
 The Logos workflow allows me to work up a plan using my digital resources.

 I make use of digital tools.

 In addition to Logos, I use Microsoft Word and PowerPoint as digital tools.
 These tools are crucial for the theology class and Bible workshops.
 I create handouts and screen presentations using the main points from my completed lessons.
-I easily access documents or presentations from my phone using apps with One Drive.
+I quickly access documents or indications from my phone using apps with One Drive.

 I intentionally create space for the Holy Spirit’s input.

-As time allows, I pull information from previous lessons to compile as intro and this is especially helpful in the Bible study class.
-Then, I revisit my lesson a few hours before class time, pray, read, and think through it to make revisions for clarity.
+As time allows, I compile information from previous lessons as an introduction, which is especially helpful in Bible study class.
+Then, a few hours before class time, I revisit my lesson, pray, read, and think through it to make revisions for clarity.
 I often find myself omitting or adding to what I’ve prepared.

 Most times, I include other trustworthy women in my teaching ministry.

-Preparation for the workshops is more a lengthy process that requires further planning and administration.
-I have a wonderful team of ladies alongside me for the workshops and simply put, I couldn’t do this alone.
-Any success in these workshops is because God himself is at work in the lives of women.
-And when I get positive feedback, I know it is He who has been at work in the process.
+Preparation for the workshops is a lengthy process that requires further planning and administration.
+I have an excellent team of ladies alongside me for the workshops, and simply put, I couldn’t do this alone.
+Any success in these workshops is because God is at work in women’s lives.
+And when I get positive feedback, I know He has been at work.

-I rely on my training, the Bible, Bible based resources, and the Holy Spirit in my counseling ministry.
+In my counseling ministry, I rely on my training, the Bible, Bible-based resources, and the Holy Spirit.